Freeze frame on solar eclipse

 A small group of Australians in Antarctica enjoyed a spectacular view of the partial solar eclipse yesterday.

-The Casey station expeditioners were thrilled to have mostly clear skies and a chilly minus 18 degree Celsius temperature to watch the eclipse over a sea of icebergs in Newcombe Bay.
+The Casey station expeditioners were thrilled to have mostly clear skies and a chilly minus 18 degree Celsius temperature to watch the eclipse over a sea of icebergs in Newcomb Bay.

 The annular eclipse occurred about 1,000 kilometres south-east of Casey, resulting in 96% of the sun’s diameter being obscured at the station and only a thin crescent appearing below the dark moon.